mattyrichards/react-webpack-boilerplate/README.md

 The following commands are then available:

-    $ npm run build
+    $ npm run prod
     $ npm run dev

-"build" - compiles (and minifies) the React app in the /build/ folder ready for deployment.
+"prod" - compiles (and minifies) the React app in the /prod/ folder ready for deployment.

-"dev" - starts up the dev server (http://localhost:3000) with HMR.
+"dev" - starts up the dev server (http://localhost:8080) with HMR.